 Haunting: Starring Polterguy

 The plot of Haunting is never really explained in the game, except to say that you, as dead surfer-speaking Polterguy got “dissed” by the evil and wealthy Sardinis.
 You’ve made some deal in the afterlife to be able to return to the earth and exact your revenge.
-The game has you gliding Polterguy’s specter, invisible to the family members, of course, around four different isometric houses.
-In every room there are at least ten objects that can be possessed, and it’s important to note that’s not ten out of a number of other static objects – everything in a room can be possessed.
-And if there’s one thing The Exorcist taught us, it’s that demonic possession is an absolute riot.
+The game has you gliding Polterguy’s specter – invisible to the family members, of course – around four different isometric houses.
+In every room there are multiple objects that can be possessed, marked by a color-coded sparkle.
+If it’s blue, jumping into to object will set it like a trap.
+A nearby Sardini will get lured to it and automatically spooked.
+Yellow colors mean the trap is immediately fired off, and relies on you to make sure a Sardini is looking.
+Green colors mean you get to manually drive the object (like a chainsaw or a severed hand) for a brief amount of time.

-Every time you spring a trap, that particular family member’s fear level will rise, and will be indicated by their actions and by a text report rating fear at calm to very high.
+Every time you spring a trap, that particular family member’s fear level will rise, and will be indicated by their actions (jumping out of their pants, cowering in fear, etc) and by a text report rating fear at calm to very high.
 Once that level is at very high they will leave and enter another room to compose themselves.
-They will calm themselves back down if you let them, but chase after them and spring more traps, and they’ll soon flee the house completely, which is where you eventually want them all.
+They will calm themselves back down if you let them, but chase after them and spring more traps, and they’ll keep running to new rooms.
+You can use the map to steer them towards a room with an exit door.
+Scare them enough in here, and they’ll flee the house completely – exactly where you want them.
+Spook all four family members out of the house, and you move on to the next level.

 Of course the game has to put some limit on your escapade, which comes in the form of ectoplasm.
 A green bar runs along the bottom of the screen and rates your ectoplasm reserves.
 This bar is constantly depleting as ecto both powers your traps, and is what allows you to keep form in the world of the living.
-Every time you scare someone, they will drop a bit of ecto, but the drops only appear for collection if you successfully scare them out of the room.
+The only way you can get more ecto is to scare someone out of a room.
+The amount you earn can keep you going a little further, but you’re always getting diminishing returns.

 This means that inevitably, you’re going to run out of ectoplasm.
 When you do, you’re dumped into a dungeon in the realm of the dead, and must run a short maze collecting drops of ectoplasm.
 While you’re free from harm while haunting, you can and will take damage in the dungeon – which cannot be healed and adds up over the course of the entire game.
 So while the dungeon allows you to keep going above ground, every time you end up in it, you run the risk of losing all your health, and thus the game.

-The visuals are sharp, as are the designs for the characters.
-You know nothing about the Sardinis, except that you want them gone, so it helps that their portraits capitalize off typical stereotypes – the husband looks like a pompous ass, the wife looks like a real bitch, the kids look like brats.
+Visuals are sharp, as are the designs for the characters.
+You know nothing about the Sardinis, except that you want them gone, so it helps that their portraits capitalize off typical stereotypes – the husband looks like a pompous ass and the kids look like complete brats.
 I wouldn’t want these people in my house either.
-The houses look great for the Genesis, making use of an extensive color palette and a lot of smart decorating and design.
-No two rooms look the same.
+The houses look great for the Genesis, making use of an extensive color range and a lot of smart decorating and design.
+No two rooms look the same, and no furniture is too small or undetailed to figure out.

 The game can get difficult, however, and this is entirely the fault of the dungeons.
 You’ll end up there at least once during each level, and you are forced to go in-between houses.
 You almost unavoidably will take damage while there, as the controls have you slipping and sliding around like a ghost supposedly would.
+Unfortunately, this means sliding into walls with claws coming out, or into pits opening in the ground.
 The floaty controls cause trouble in the houses as well, but not as much, as your life doesn’t depend on them there.
 You also must play all four houses in one sitting, making the damage that accumulates in the dungeons all the more troublesome.

 Haunting is a very clever game, and certainly deserves praise for trying something new.
 Yet it is admittedly gimmicky, and once you’re over the laughter at seeing what furniture can do in you in your innocent little hands, you’re left with a game that doesn’t have much substance to it.
-It’s worth checking out if you can find it easily, but it’s certainly not a classic, and doubtfully will be anyone’s favorite.
+Endless trips to the dungeon for more ectoplasm is a forgiving system, but certainly not all that enjoyable.
+Still, it’s a unique concept that hasn’t really been remade, so worth checking out on that merit alone if you’re interested.

 The Good